How To Keep Birds From Eating Grass Seed: What You Should Know

 Birds can’t stand loud sounds.
 So, to scare off seed-hungry birds, make your garden as noisy as possible.

+• Mylar tape, which makes noise in the wind and glints in the sunlight, is ideal for keeping birds off of your newly sown lawn.
 Before using Mylar tape, you’ll need to install several three-foot posts around your garden.
 Place them around seven feet apart and tie the tape between them so that it crosses or intersects over the planted area.
+However, take care not to tie the tape too tightly.
+The strands should blow freely in the wind, creating as much movement and noise as possible.

-If you have kids, you probably have pinwheels somewhere in your home.
+• If you have kids, you probably have pinwheels somewhere in your home.
 Pinwheels offer a reflective surface and move in the wind.
 Above all else, they make a subtle noise that keeps the birds from landing too close.

-Aluminum pie pans or tin cans are also useful when tied onto fence posts.
+• Aluminum pie pans or tin cans are also useful when tied onto fence posts.
 Not only are they shiny, but they also make noise when blown around in the wind.

-Finally, consider hanging up a few wind chimes near the area where you just planted your grass seed.
+• Consider hanging up a few wind chimes near the area where you just planted your grass seed.
 Wind chimes drive away birds due to the sound they make.
 If you’re into DIY projects, you can even make your own from old cutlery.

 If you’ve tried pretty much everything and you’re still wondering how to keep birds from eating grass seed in your lawn, offering a distraction might be your best shot.

-Hang up a few bird feeders in visible spots around your lawn, but at a good distance from your fresh grass seed.
+Hang up a few bird feeders in visible spots around your lawn but at a good distance from your fresh grass seed.
 If you’re lucky, the birds will gravitate toward the feeders, leaving the grass seed alone.

 The only downside to this technique is its long-term cost.
 Birds go through birdseed quite fast, which means you’ll need to refill the feeders almost daily.